APSRC Awarded Grant to Enroll High School Students in Swift Coding Program

 Public schools interested in enrolling students for this one-of-a-kind program are asked to contact the APSRC office to complete a three-way Memorandum of Understanding (MOU) between A-State, APSRC and the school.
 This allows APSRC to be billed by A-State for each student and remit the tuition due.

-Once the MOU is completed, a representative from the school – either a school counselor or other designee – will need to help the student complete A-State’s application for admission and the parental consent form.
+Once the MOU is completed, a representative from Arkansas State University will contact your school counselor or other designee to help the student complete A-State’s application for admission and the parental consent form.
 Once the student’s admission has been accepted, the student will need to activate their A-State digital ID before they are able to enroll in the course.

 Even if you do not have students currently interested in participating, we encourage you to go ahead and complete an MOU as soon as possible in order to ensure any students wishing to participate in the fall are able to complete the admissions process by the first day of class.

-Students must have a minimum ACT composite score of 19, an ACT reading score of 19, a 2.75 high school grade point average.
+Students must have a minimum ACT composite score of 19 and an ACT reading score of 19, and a 2.75 high school grade point average.
 An ASPIRE reading score of 428 (10th grade benchmark) may be used as an equivalent for admission.
 An Accuplacer Reading Score of 253 may be used as an equivalent for admission.
 Students must have completed eighth grade.
 Home-schooled students and/or private-school students who meet the criteria are also eligible to participate by enrolling through their local school district.

 To request an MOU, call Joie Ketcham, APSRC administrative assistant, at (501) 492-4300 or email email@example.com.
 For more information about UPSKILL at A-State, visit www.astate.edu/a/global-initiatives/outreach/upskill/index.dot.